New Zealand First: 2020 general election

-During the 2020 New Zealand general election, New Zealand First's party vote dropped to 75,021 (2.6%), causing the party to lose of all its seats in Parliament since it fell below the five percent threshold needed to enter Parliament through the party list alone.
+During the 2020 New Zealand general election, New Zealand First's party vote dropped to 75,021 (2.6%), causing the party to lose all of its seats in Parliament since it fell below the five percent threshold needed to enter Parliament through the party list alone.
 All NZ First MPs also lost the seats they were contesting.
 Two months after the election, both its president and secretary resigned.
 Former MP Darroch Ball became interim president; he claimed that the resignations were "always a planned retirement after the election for both roles".

-Out of Parliament: 2020–present
+Out of Parliament: 2020–2023

 On 20 June 2021, Winston Peters confirmed that he would continue leading the party for the 2023 general election.
 Peters also made a speech attacking the Labour, National and Green parties that touched upon various issues including transportation infrastructure in Auckland, the increasing use of the Māori language in official reports and public life, the Government's COVID-19 vaccination rollout, purchase of Ihumātao land, elimination of referendums on Māori wards and constituencies, and so-called wokeness in New Zealand society.
 This speech marked his first major public appearance since the 2020 general election.